-How to Digitally Sign a PDF Using a YubiKey
+How to digitally sign a PDF using a YubiKey

-What’s a YubiKey?
+What is a YubiKey?

-Step 1 — Prepare the YubiKey with the Required Certificates
+Step 1 — Prepare the YubiKey with the required certificates

 Before writing any code, you first need to prepare the YubiKey and load the certificates and keys that will be used to sign the PDF documents.
 The simplest way to do this is to use the YubiKey Manager application, which you can download for free(opens in a new tab).